Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

-The Charter School may only receive funding for the provision of independent study to students who are residents of Santa Cruz County (Ocean Grove Charter School) (Ocean Grove Charter School) or who are residents of a county contiguous to Santa Cruz County (Ocean Grove Charter School) (Ocean Grove Charter School).
+The Charter School may only receive instructional funding for the provision of independent study to students who are residents of Santa Cruz County (Ocean Grove Charter School) or who are residents of a county contiguous to Santa Cruz County (Ocean Grove Charter School).

-The Instructional Funds are appropriated for the purpose of designing and delivering the student's educational plan.
-The IF (instructional funding) may only be spent on appropriate educational materials for the enrolled student.
+The instructional funds are appropriated for the purpose of designing and delivering the student's educational plan.
+The instructional funding may only be spent on appropriate educational materials for the enrolled student.
 They may not be used to provide educational materials/admissions for siblings or parents or anyone else not enrolled in the charter school, or for materials not applicable to the enrolled student's educational plan.

-The Instructional Funds may be used towards educational materials, Contract Program Activities, Educational Activities, High School Support Teachers or ES Instruction (ESi), and AESS for the enrolled student.
+The instructional funds may be used towards educational materials, Field Trips, Educational Activities, High School Support Teachers or ES Instruction (ESi), and AESS for the enrolled student.

 For those students who are enrolled for the entire 175 school days, the instructional funds are placed into the IF account managed by the ES in two disbursements during the school year.
 No school funding is provided directly to parents or students for any purpose.
 For the 2017/18 school year, the maximum IF appropriation for each student is:

 $2,200.00 (TK-8th grade students); $1,100.00 maximum for each funding period